joostd/scirt-fido2-webauthn/1-security-keys.md

 Try some of the sites below (register a new account if you don't have one already).

-If you own a Macbook with Touchbar: try the Platform authenticator (using Chrome) If on Android try the Android platform authenticator (eg fingerprint scanner).
+If you own a Macbook with Touchbar: try the Platform authenticator (using Chrome)

+If on Android try the Android platform authenticator (using eg a fingerprint scanner).
 See also the separate Android exercise.

 ### Dropbox